onetep-devel/documentation/hfx.rst

 limitations arise.
 (1) In polemb-DMA the DMA multipoles enter LNV and NGWF gradient expressions.
-The quantity :math:`\textrm{Tr}\left[\mathbb{KS}\right]` is not strictly a constant, and has non 10000 zero DKN and NGWF derivatives, leading to additional terms in LNV and NGWF gradients when charge-scaling is used.
+The quantity :math:`\textrm{Tr}\left[\mathbb{KS}\right]` is not strictly a constant, and has non-zero DKN and NGWF derivatives, leading to additional terms in LNV and NGWF gradients when charge-scaling is used.
 These extra terms have been implemented for LNV gradients, but *not* for NGWF gradients, where they become really hairy (these are under development).